You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 12. Sell your Videos

-We live in a day and age where people are obsessed with video content.
 If you always find yourself in the midst of drama and excitement, you might want to pull out your phone and hit record.
 Doing that can help you make some passive income.
+The latest video marketing stats indicate that people are obsessed with video content, so you should be able to find an audience for your films.

 Why?
 Because you can sell that video to a news site.
 And if the video takes off, you can make some recurring money for weeks, months, and sometimes even years.
 Of course, the easiest way to get in on the action is to be at public events such as protests, demonstrations, and festivals.